metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 -------

-Macros should **only** be written if there is a genuine need that is not covered by other metadata - make sure you are familiar with metadata capabilities before you write your own (real-life) macros.
+Macros should **only** be written if there is a genuine need that is not covered by :ref:`other metadata <metadata-values>` - make sure you are familiar with :ref:`conf-meta` before you write your own (real-life) macros.

 For example, ``fail-if`` and ``warn-if`` metadata options can perform complex inter-setting validation.
 See the :ref:`tutorial <tutorial-rose-fail-if-warn-if>` for details.

-..
-TODO - link to metadata reference page

 Purpose